dilawar/ncbs/handbook/student_handbook.markdown

 original research projects based on their reading.
 Students have two attempts to pass Part I, following which they may appear for Part II.

+## Part II
-**Part II:** This is a viva voce examination in the area of research.
+ This is a viva voce examination in the area of research.
 Students should assemble their CE committee in consultation with Head Academics.
 This committee must include the TAC but may also include external members.
 This examination will cover the student’s proposed